-Between those two events, in the 2022 legislative session, Rep. Notter sponsored her own resolution, HR17, blindly opposing the policy approach without doing the study on it that Merrimack voters had requested.
-Then, as GOP Whip, she told all NH House Republicans vote to pass her bad resolution.
-What follows is a detailed look at Rep. Notter's misleading Committee testimony of her flawed HR17 resolution, ironically proving that she would personally benefit from exactly the kind of study that she has rejected against her constituents' wishes but in favor of ALEC's fossil fuel industry profit maximizing interests.
+Then, as GOP Whip, she told all NH House Republicans to pass her bad resolution.
+See below for a complete analysis of Rep. Notter's misleading Committee testimony for her flawed HR17 resolution, ironically proving that she would personally benefit from exactly the kind of study that she has rejected against her constituents' and the general public's wishes.

 Recording: https://youtu.be/T5I1GmkL7OM?t=9419